 How do you find Helium?

 The process of drilling for helium is identical to drilling for natural gas, allowing for the use of the same rigs, tools and personnel in these operations.
-However, exploration for helium is technically challenging and requires significant technical knowledge related to helium generation (from the underground decay or uranium and thorium), concentration and migration through formation fluids, exsolution and migration to traps in a gas phase, and reservoir evolution through time.
+However, helium exploration is technically challenging and requires significant technical knowledge related to helium generation (from the underground decay or uranium and thorium), concentration and migration through formation fluids, exsolution and migration to traps in a gas phase, and reservoir evolution through time.
 Specialized expertise and methods across multiple disciplines are required to effectively search for new helium fields.

-Once a commercially viable helium reserve has been discovered and development wells have been drilled, there are two stages in the production of helium, which can be combined into a single plant for larger deposits of helium.”
+Once a commercially viable helium reserve has been discovered and development wells have been drilled, there are two stages in the production of helium, which can be combined into a single plant for larger deposits of helium.

 The keys to finding and proving a helium reservoir are: